hzethraeus/magasin/README.md

-# Magasin du Nord
+# Accordion code

-Accordion code for Magasin du Nord
+Accordion code for MdN

 ## Hosted on: